Bhuvan035/Search-Engine/README.md

    - `DocIDS.json`

 ## Running the Search Engine Web GUI
-1. Update the OpenAI api key (Github does not allow it to be published)
+1. Update the OpenAI api key in Searcher.py and gui.py (Github does not allow it to be published)
 2. Run `gui.py` using Python 3:
    ```bash
    python3 gui.py